1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 • Click Approve for your Ad Manager network.

-However, DFP can serve AdSense ads at the network level or ad unit level.
-If you want to apply the AdSense setting for all the ad units by default, then set-up inventories at the network level.
-Else, you can set-up AdSense for a specific ad unit.
+However, Ad Manager can serve AdSense ads at the network or ad unit levels.
+If you want to apply the AdSense setting for all the ad units by default, set up inventories at the network level.
+Else, you can set up a specific ad unit.

-To set-up ad serving at the network level, follow the below steps:
+To set up ad serving at the network level, follow the below steps:

 • Sign in to your Google Ad Manager account.